elliotekj/search/README.md

       }
     ]

+### BK-Tree Accelerated Fuzzy Search

+For indexes with many unique terms, you can enable a BK-tree to speed up fuzzy queries.
+The BK-tree prunes the search space using precomputed edit distances instead of scanning every term:

+    index = Search.new(fields: [:title, :content], use_bk_tree: true)

+The BK-tree is built lazily on the first fuzzy search and maintained incrementally as documents are added or removed.
+A rebuild is triggered automatically when the ratio of deleted terms exceeds a configurable threshold (default `0.3`):

+    index = Search.new(fields: [:title, :content], use_bk_tree: true, bk_rebuild_threshold: 0.5)

 ## Internals

 The library uses a Radix tree for efficient indexing and retrieval of terms.
-It also implements the BM25 algorithm for relevance scoring and the Levenstein distance algorithm for calculating edit distances.
+It also implements the BM25 algorithm for relevance scoring and the Levenshtein distance algorithm for calculating edit distances.
+An optional BK-tree index provides efficient fuzzy search by pruning candidates based on edit distance.

 ## License